sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/01-0-introduction.md

 Their are a few ways you can support this project.

 - Opening a pull request or issue.
 English is not my native language and I have dyslexia.
 If you find a spell mistake, please submit an issue or pull request on [the repo](https://github.com/sempruijs/coding-with-eyes-closed).
-- [Start the repository](https://github.com/sempruijs/coding-with-eyes-closed).
+- [Star the repository](https://github.com/sempruijs/coding-with-eyes-closed).
 This way more people can find the book.
 - Helping other people on [the matrix server](https://matrix.to/#/%23coding-with-eyes-closed:matrix.org)